mainmatter/mainmatter.com/_posts/2020-06-02-how-to-improve-the-accessibility-of-your-app.md

 a better idea of how accessible your app is, I highly suggest using a screen reader to navigate your page and try to perform the action you want your users to perform (in this case, filling out a form and submitting it).
-I can assure you if you've never done it before, it will be mind opening.
+I can assure you if you've never done it before, it will be mind-opening.

 Now, I know using a screen reader is not something everyone is acquainted with (I wasn't), you can find resources on how to start